Building A Battery Backup Power System

 Putting it Together

-The only two things in the system I debated about were the battery, I thought about getting two, and the inverter.
+The only two things in the Battery Backup I debated about were the battery.
+I thought about getting two batteries.
+The inverter I also struggled with.
 I decided that I only needed one battery for my power needs.
 I mostly want to run some lights, and charge my phone and laptop.
 Maybe run the tv for a little bit and run the fridge for an hour at a time to keep it going.
 Next was the inverter, I was really looking for an 800 watt and they only carried 750 watt ones.
 I’m not sure how well it will preform until I have a chance to really use it.
-The long jumper cables I got were to recharge the batter during a long power outage using my car.
+(Future Edit.
+I now only have a mini fridge in my tiny house.
+So This system can easily power the mini fridge. ) The long jumper cables I got were to recharge the battery during a long power outage using my car.
 Since I’m in an apartment using a generator is not really an option.
 The battery is quiet and unnoticeable.
-This system will work for me and my small energy needs you will need to research and build the system to met your needs.
+This Battery Backup system will work for me and my small energy needs you will need to research and build the system to met your needs.

 What do you do for backup power?
 Batteries, Gennie, Solar?
 Let me know in the comments!